 Chapter 1: How to Get Started

-The first and most important thing you need for email marketing is the permission to email your prospects and customers.
+The first and most important thing you need is the permission to email your prospects and customers.

 While buying email lists may sound like a great shortcut, we never recommend it.